How does the world see Japan today? How is the "Japan brand"—including its tourism, landscapes, food, and products—perceived overseas?

 Dentsu Inc. Team Cool Japan

 A company-wide cross-functional project team established to promote 'Cool Japan-related initiatives'—expanding products and services leveraging Japanese culture and strengths into overseas markets.
 Dentsu Inc. also invests in the Ministry of Economy, Trade and Industry's Cool Japan Organization (fund).
-The team brings together client company representatives handling overseas expansion, media and content specialists, overseas subsidiary network managers, producers, and planners to undertake initiatives promoting Japan's appeal globally.
+The team brings together personnel from client companies expanding overseas, media and content specialists, overseas subsidiary network managers, producers, and planners to undertake initiatives promoting Japan's appeal globally.

 DENTSU SOKEN INC. "Japanology" Project